tursodatabase/libsql/ext/zonefile/README.md

 influence creation of the zonefile file.

 Currently the only &lt;parameters&gt; attribute supported is
-<i>maxAutoFrameSize</i>, which sets the maximum frame size in bytes for
+<i>maxAutoFrameSize</i> (default value 65536), which sets the maximum
-automatically generated zonefile frames.
+uncompressed frame size in bytes for automatically generated zonefile frames.

 For example, to create a zonefile named "test.zonefile" based on the contents of database table "test_input" and with a maximum automatic